 - "39-2-313.
 Discrimination prohibited for use of lawful product during nonworking hours -exceptions.
-(1) For purposes of this section, "lawful product" means a product that is legally consumed, used, or enjoyed and includes food, beverages, and tobacco, and marijuana. - (2) Except as provided in subsections (3) and (4), an employer may not refuse to employ or license and may not discriminate against an individual with respect to compensation, promotion, or the terms, conditions, or privileges of employment because the individual legally uses a lawful product off the employer's
+(1) For purposes of this section, "lawful product" means a product that is legally consumed, used, or enjoyed and includes food, beverages, and tobacco, and marijuana. - (2) Except as provided in subsections (3) and (4), an employer may not refuse to employ or license i and may not discriminate addinst an individual with respect to compensation, promotion, or the t inst an individual with respect to compensation, promotion, c or the terms -- --- --------------

+- 2 conditions, or privileges of employment because the individual legally uses a lawful product off the employer's - 3 premises during nonworking hours.